Skip to main content

 13. Click Save.

-3. hostname: the domain of your instance e.g. https://langsmith.yourdomain.com (no trailing slash)
+hostname: https://langsmith.example.com # the domain of your instance (note no trailing slash)

 Via Custom App Integration